Totally Accurate Battle Simulator: Development

 The game was made during a week-long game jam in a Swedish castle.
 The game was developed using the Unity game engine.
 Landfall Games released the download for people who signed up to their website in July 2016.
 The game was released in open alpha in November 2016, while the closed alpha was released in December 2016.
-The full version of the game was released in early access on Steam on 1 April 2019 for Microsoft Windows and macOS.
+The full version of the game was released in early access on Steam on 1 April 2019 for Windows and macOS.

 On 9 June 2019 at the E3 convention, Xbox announced via their Indie Developers program that TABS would be coming to Xbox One in the Xbox Game Pass later that year.
-It was released via Xbox Game Preview on December 20, 2019.
+It was released via Xbox Game Preview on 20 December 2019.
 On 1 April 2020, free downloadable content (DLC) for the game, entitled the Bug DLC, was released; for a limited time, players could buy the DLC, with half the money raised being donated to Doctors Without Borders.

 The game exited early access for Windows and Mac on 1 April 2021.
-The Xbox One version was released in full on October 5, 2021.
-A Nintendo Switch port of the game is slated for launch in Q3 2022.
+The Xbox One version was released on 5 October 2021, followed by a Nintendo Switch port of the game on 3 November 2022, with a version for PlayStation 4 released on 5 September 2023.
+The PlayStation 5 version was released on 17 December 2024.
 A port for iOS and Android is currently being developed by Landfall Games in collaboration with XD.